-Prerequisites: 180 credits at the first level out of which 90 credits with increasing depth within law, including an essay (G2E) of 15 credits; alternatively,180 credits at the first level of which 90 credits with increasing depth within media and communication studies, including an essay (G2E) of 15 credits.
-Additional requirements: English Course B/English Course 6.
+Prerequisites: 180 credits at the first level out of which 90 credits with increasing depth within law.
+Alternatively, 180 credits at the first level of which 90 credits with increasing depth within media and communication studies.
+Alternatively, 180 credits at the first level in a Law Programme.
+Additional requirements: English Course 6/English Course B.

 Selection: Academic points